alols1/EncryptedSharedPreferencesExample/README.md

 There are two options to launch the tests:
 - Simply click right on the folder to launch the Android tests, or do your own gradle target to run it with tests etc...
 - Launch the spoon custom gradle task, which will use Spoon (from Square) to run the tests and publish a report at the end of it.
+By default, the report will be generated in the folder app/build/reports.

 For more information about spoon, you can consult the website: http://square.github.io/spoon/